Bridgerton: Historical inaccuracies

-Chris Van Dusen has said that the show "is a reimagined world, we're not a history lesson, it's not a documentary.
+Chris Van Dusen has said that although the show takes place during the Regency era, it "is a reimagined world, we're not a history lesson, it's not a documentary.
 What we're really doing with the show is marrying history and fantasy in what I think is a very exciting way.
 One approach that we took to that is our approach to race."
-Though Bridgerton takes place during the Regency era, Van Dusen notes that it ultimately is "not a history lesson."
 The Bridgerton family, Lady Whistledown, and most of the other characters in the show are fictional.

 The theory that Queen Charlotte may have had African ancestry has been called an unhistorical assertion by most scholars.
 In an interview with Insider magazine, American historian Marlene Koenig said the show's representation of Regency-era London was more diverse than it was in reality, adding that "diversity as we know what the word means did not exist" in Britain during that period.
 Some classical music pieces used in the first season were composed later than 1813, the year of the first season.
 Examples include Dmitri Shostakovich's Suite for Variety Orchestra, which was written sometime after 1956, and "Belle nuit, ô nuit d'amour" from Jacques Offenbach's 1881 opera The Tales of Hoffmann.

 Historians have pointed out inaccuracies in clothing, such as the show using corsets to represent the oppression placed on women in society instead of supportive undergarments they were considered as in the Regency era.
-In a scene from season 1, Daphne is seen with bruises on her back from the corset; however, at the time it was common to wear a chemise under it to prevent this.
+In a scene from season 1, Daphne is seen with bruises on her back from the corset, when at the time it was universal to wear a chemise under it to prevent this as much as possible.
 Fabrics and patterns appearing in the show are too modern compared to the ones used in the historical period in which the events are supposed to take place.
-Other historical inaccuracies include the lack of bonnets present within the show and the contemporary styles of the fabrics and colors.
-However, a majority of the show's historical inaccuracies regarding clothing are intentional.
-The show does not reflect an accurate portrayal of the Regency era but rather a world that "borders on historical fantasy."
-The show depicts a dramatization of the Regency era, where the show is "rooted in Regency times but the volume is turned up."
+Other historical inaccuracies include the lack of bonnets and the contemporary styles of the fabrics and colors.

+The majority of the show's historical inaccuracies regarding clothing are intentional.
+The show does not reflect an accurate portrayal of the Regency era but rather a world that "borders on historical fantasy".
+The show depicts a dramatization of the Regency era, where the show is "rooted in Regency times but the volume is turned up".